Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

 Again, every element of $\backward_n$ has exactly $n$ pegs, and the problem has a solution if and only if $\boardstart\in \backward_{N-1}$.
-It is worth noting that the sets $\backward_n$ contain \textit{every} board position which can be reduced to $\boardend$.
+It is worth noting that the sets $\backward_n$ contain \textit{every} board position which can be reduced to $\boardend$ on this board.
 Thus, the sets $\backward_n$ can be used to solve any problem \#3 (p.
-6) which finishes at $\boardend$, or symmetric equivalents.
-If we calculate $\backward_n$ over all possible one peg finishes, we can solve any problem \#3.
+6) which finishes at $\boardend$.
+If we calculate $\backward_n$ over all possible one peg finishes, we can solve any problem \#3 (on this board).